droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Conduct

 Your conduct in class should revolve around the idea of being respectful of me and others in the class.
-I will ask you to leave class if you behave disrespectfully.
+I will ask you to leave class if your behavior is disrespectful.
 Adhering to the following policies should be considered the minimum requirements to being respectful of others:

 * Arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 * Do not bring friends, children, pets, meals, or anything else to class that should not be there.